 Welcome!
-We meet at 4pm the first Tuesday of each month (except Memorial and Labor Day) at the Bay Indies Hall, 950 Freeport Street East, in Venice, FL.
+We meet at 4pm the first Tuesday of each month (except Memorial and Labor Day) at the BRAND NEW Venice Library on the island. at 300 Nokomis Avenue South.
 We have some great speakers. and would LOVE to have you join us and our next meeting.
 Newcomers are always welcome!